 Example 1 - Lifting one aggregation level

-Consider the following metric representing total number of residents in a town.
+The following metric represents the total number of residents in a town.

-With explicit lifting, you can slice metrics by certain attributes besides those that are related to the metric’s foundational fact.
-For example, with a slight modification to its definition, we could slice our Number of Residents metric by Shop_ID.
+With explicit lifting, you can slice metrics by other attributes that are not directly related to the metric’s foundational fact.
+For example, you can modify its definition to slice the

-Now, we can slice Number of Residents by Shop_ID.
-This means our report will show the number of residents in the town where each shop is located.
-Our metric is effectively aggregated at the Town_ID level.
+Number of Residents in the town where each shop is located.
+The metric is aggregated at the

-The real value of this report comes into play when we compare our number of residents metric side by side with a metric that represents the gross revenue of each shop: the total value of all transactions aggregated at the Shop_ID level.
-We’ll start by defining a flexible metric, that we can then break down by SHOP_ID once added to a report.
+Number of Residents metric side by side with a metric that represents the gross revenue of each shop (i.e. the total value of all transactions aggregated at the

-As it is formulated, this metric can be broken down by any related attribute of larger granularity (see red attributes in first graphic, above) by adding those attributes at the report level.
+You can break this metric down by any related attribute of larger granularity (see red attributes in first graphic, above) by adding those attributes at the report level.

-In this case, we’ve added County, Town_ID, and Shop_ID attributes to our report, allowing us to look for correlations between number of residents in the town in which a shop is located, and the gross revenue of each shop.
-Do shops tend to perform better when opened in more populous towns?
+Shop_ID attributes to the report.
+This allows you to look for correlations between number of residents in the town in which a shop is located, and the gross revenue of each shop.

 Example 2 - Lifting through multiple aggregation levels

-Using this same project as an example, we might wish to review the managers running the most successful shops.
-This analysis is available by calculating the total transaction value associated with each shop manager.
+Using this same LDM as in Example 1, you can review the managers running the most successful shops: calculate the total transaction value associated with each shop manager.

-Our resulting report displays an aggregation of individual transaction values – the total revenue from transactions – sliced by shop manager.
+The resulting report displays aggregation of individual transaction values – the total revenue from transactions – sliced by shop manager.

-While each of the Total Values displayed are associated with a Manager, they are effectively aggregated at the shop level.
-Note that matching values for two managers does not mean that they work in the same shop; Alexander and Michael are managers in different shops.
+While each of the Total Values displayed are associated with a Manager, they are aggregated at the shop level.
+Matching values for two managers does not mean that they work in the same shop; Alexander and Michael are managers in different shops.

 Example 3 - Advanced explicit lifting

-We can use explicit lifting to answer this question by locking Transaction Date at the individual transaction level with our BY keyword.
-We can then calculate the difference between the transaction dates for each shopper.
-Our goal is to display this length of time for each shopper, as well as to return an average for the time elapsed between transactions across all shoppers.
+BY keyword.
+You can then calculate the difference between the transaction dates for each shopper.
+This displays the length of time for each shopper, as well as the average for the time elapsed between transactions across all shoppers.

 |Traversal direction||Required aggregation|